unitreerobotics/unitree_ros2/README.md

 substituting "enXXXX" with the configured ethernet network interface name.

-The `setup.sh' bash script will attempt to setup the ROS2 environment with the first en* interface found by `ip link' automatically:
+The `setup.sh' bash script will attempt to configure the first en* interface found by `ip link' automatically:

 ```bash
 source ~/unitree_ros2/setup.sh          # use the first en* network interface found
 ```

-If you don't want to source the bash script every time when a new terminal opens, you can write the content of bash script into ~/.bashrc, but pay attention when there are multiple ROS environments coexisting on your system.
+If you don't want to source the bash script every time when a new terminal opens, you can write the content of bash script into `~/.bashrc`, but pay attention when there are multiple ROS environments coexisting on your system.

-If your computer is not connected to the robot but you still want to use these packages on a simulated environment, you can use the local loopback "lo" as the network interface:
+If your computer is not connected to the robot but you still want to use the packages on a simulated environment, you can use the local loopback `lo` as the network interface:

 ```bash